 - Not targeting the correct page/post selector: Using incorrect or generic CSS selectors can cause your styles to apply site-wide instead of the intended page or post.

-- Overusing inline CSS: Adding too much inline CSS directly in the content can make your code hard to maintain and may affect site performance.
+- Overusing inline CSS: Adding excessive inline CSS directly in the content can make your code harder to maintain and may degrade site performance.

-- Ignoring CSS specificity: Failing to use sufficiently specific selectors might result in your custom styles being overridden by theme or plugin CSS.
+- Ignoring CSS specificity: Failing to use sufficiently specific selectors can cause your custom styles to be overridden by theme or plugin CSS.

-- Forgetting to clear caches: If you use caching plugins or browser caches, your CSS changes might not appear immediately unless you clear the cache.
+- Forgetting to clear the cache: If you use caching plugins or browser cache, your CSS changes might not appear immediately until you clear the cache.

-- Not testing on different devices: Custom CSS can behave differently across devices and screen sizes.
+- Do not test on different devices: Custom CSS can behave differently across devices and screen sizes.
 Always check responsiveness after applying styles.

-- Adding too much CSS on one page: Large CSS blocks on a single page can slow down loading times.
+- Adding too much CSS to a single page: Large CSS blocks can slow page load times.
 Keep styles lean and focused.

 Bonus: Best WordPress Plugins for CSS Modifications